CraneSoftwrights/revenge/en/README.md

   </tr>
   <tr>
     <td valign="top" align="left"><img src="../shared/7-left.png" width="157.95" height="51.6"/><br>                                              </td>
-    <td valign="top" align="left">7: Seven separate moves of any peg one forward; Each move of one is considered a complete move; The game is permitted to end on any of the seven moves and does not require all seven moves to be played</td>
+    <td valign="top" align="left">7: Seven separate moves of the same or any different peg each time one forward; Each move of one is considered a complete move; accordingly, the game is permitted to end on any of the seven moves and does not require all seven moves to be played</td>
     <td> </td>
     <td valign="top" align="left">Joker: Take the top card from the deal and then either take revenge on an opponent from one's start zone or move one peg twenty-five forward</td>
     <td valign="top" align="right"><img src="../shared/joker-right.png" width="125.4" height="100.5"/><br>                                              </td>